hug2008/dr_sl/docs/Status.md

 The library will not provide support for operating systems older than Windows XP, Linux kernal 2.4.x and Mac OS X. Likewise, compilers older than VC++ 8.0 and GCC 3.x will not be supported.
-That said, the library might still work on older platforms and compilers, but no explicit support will be included in EASL.
+That said, the library might still work on older platforms and compilers, but no explicit support will be included in dr_sl.